MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 ### Edit

-After enabling the connection, you can modify the endpoint and connection name.
+After enabling the connection, you can modify the connection details, including the name, description, and environment.
 In [Data sources](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch/connectors), below the configured connection, select **Edit** to make changes.
 :::image type="content" alt-text="Screenshot of Dynamics 365 connector Edit button and panel in the Microsoft 365 admin center." source="media/dynamics365/dynamics365-edit-connector.png" lightbox="media/dynamics365/dynamics365-edit-connector.png":::

 To deactivate the connection, clear the **Activate this connection for your organization** check box and **Save**.